 Nova Southeastern University is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award associate's, baccalaureate, master's, educational specialist, doctoral, and professional degrees.
-Questions about the accreditation of Nova Southeastern University may be directed in writing to the Southern Association of Colleges and Schools Commission on Colleges at 1866 Southern Lane, Decatur, GA 30033-4097, by calling (404) 679-4500, or by using information available on SACSCOC's website
+Nova Southeastern University also may offer credentials such as certificates and diplomas at approved degree levels.
+Questions about the accreditation of Nova Southeastern University may be directed in writing to the Southern Association of Colleges and Schools Commission on Colleges at 1866 Southern Lane, Decatur, GA 30033-4097, by calling (404) 679-4500, or by using information available on SACSCOC's website (www.sacscoc.org).

-(www.sacscoc.org).
 The Ph.D.
 Program in Clinical Psychology is accredited by the Commission on Accreditation of the American Psychological Association.
-The Psy.D.
-Program in Clinical Psychology is accredited by the Commission on Accreditation of the American Psychological Association.
 The Psychology Services Center Internship Program is accredited by the Commission on Accreditation of the American Psychological Association.
+The South Florida Consortium Internship Program is accredited by the Commission on Accreditation of the American Psychological Association.
 The South Florida Consortium Internship Program is accredited by the Commission on Accreditation of the American Psychological Association.